UW Font Transition

 Your printed materials

-If you received Verlag and Vitesse print fonts from University Marketing under its license, you should stop using these fonts in new printed materials by June 30, 2023.
+If you received Verlag and Vitesse print fonts from University Marketing (now the Office of Strategic Communication) under its license, you should stop using these fonts in new printed materials by June 30, 2023.
 They should be replaced with the UW’s new feature brand fonts, Red Hat Display and Red Hat Text.

 If you’re designing new printed materials, we recommend retiring Verlag and Vitesse and using Red Hat Display and Red Hat Text as of January 2023.